 In general, you can keep your current Medigap policy regardless of where you live as long as you still have Original Medicare.
-If you want to switch to a different Medigap policy, you'll have to check with your current or the new insurance company to see if they'll offer you a different Medigap policy.
+If you want to switch to a different Medigap policy, you'll have to check with your current or the new Medigap insurance company about your options.

-You may have to pay more for your new Medigap policy and answer some medical questions if you're buying a Medigap policy outside of your Medigap Open Enrollment Period.
+Remember, you may have to pay more for your new Medigap policy and answer some medical questions if you're buying a Medigap policy outside of your Medigap Open Enrollment Period.
 (Go to pages 14-16.)